 See: Ushpizin (The Guests) DVD - A Touching Story about Faith and Trying to Do the Right Thing - All people can relate to it

 Kabbalah -The Way of The Mystic, by Perle Epstein - Inspiring (Good for Beginner with Basics)

 Sacred Treasure - The Cairo Genziah - By Rabbi Mark Glickman - The Embrace Founders visited the Ben Ezra Synagogue where the Genziah is upstairs.
 As Rabbi Glickman muses, this is a long period when Jews and Muslims were just normal neighbors and friends.
 Kept documents in the Genziah give reference to these years.
 (Fine for Introduction)

 The Tales of the Hasidim - Later Masters - Martin Buber - (Excellent for Introduction)

-Zohar (Their are other translations) -Daniel Matt (Skylight Illuminations, Series Editor Andrew
+Zohar (Their are other translations) -Daniel Matt (Skylight Illuminations, Series Editor Andrew Harvey)

 The Essential Kabbalah - (Also other Translations) Daniel C. Matt - Intro. - Huston Smith

 Major Trends in Jewish Mysticism - Gershom G. Scholem - (Scholarly)

 Tree of Life - Zev Ben Shimon Halevi